What is a financial advisor?

 Financial advisors with professional designations must register with the SEC or state regulators.
 All registered financial advisors are fiduciaries, by law.
 So, if you can find your financial advisor on the websites that report on the registered professionals, you can be sure that they are legally fiduciaries.

-If an advisor is not registered with the SEC, that doesn’t necessarily mean that they aren’t a fiduciary.
-An adjustment to the Investment Adviser Act of 1940 in 2010 stipulated that only advisors with $100 million under management were obligated to register with the SEC.
-Smaller advisors could register with their individual states.
+An advisor not registered with the SEC might still be a fiduciary.
+An update to the Investment Adviser Act in 2010 mandated SEC registration only for advisors managing over $100 million.
+Smaller advisors may register with their individual states.
 So, if you don’t see them, you might need to ask them or check with your state securities board webpage.

 Are all financial advisors fiduciaries?

 Whether or not all financial advisors are fiduciaries depends on your definition of financial advisors.
-Any financial advisor who is registered with the SEC has a fiduciary responsibility to put your interests above their own when working on your account.
+A financial advisor registered with the SEC must prioritize your interests over their own when handling your account.
+This is their fiduciary responsibility.
 But there are other people you may work with related to finances that are not fiduciaries, for example insurance brokers, stock brokers, and financial coaches.
 These people do not qualify for the legal definition of financial advisor, but most of us do not go through our lives speaking by legal definitions.

 How do financial planners get paid?